 - Robinson Terminal: 500 block of North Union Street (four spaces) between Oronocco and Pendleton streets, east side, northbound; 3-hour parking on a first-come, first-served basis.

 - North Old Town: 900 block of North St. Asaph Street (two spaces), west side, southbound: 3 hour parking on a first-come, first-served basis

 - George Washington Masonic National Memorial: 101 Callahan Drive, daytime permits available between 9am and 11pm for $10 per day.
-Permits must be obtained in advance from the Alexandria Visitor’s Center at Ramsay House.
+Permits must be obtained in advance online from the City of Alexandria, or from the Alexandria Visitor’s Center at Ramsay House.

 - Fort Ward: Parking available on site.

 Public restrooms and water fountains are available in The Lyceum, City Hall, and the Torpedo Factory Art Center.
 Most historic sites do not have restroom facilities for school groups.

 Groups must arrange lunch and/or snack plans in advance with the Education Coordinator.

 in Historic Alexandria